marcusgj13/4DSTEM_dataAnalysis/README.md

 Email: marcusgj13@gmail.com

 ## Introduction
 This set of functions were used to analyze low-dose 4DSTEM diffraction data from nanocrystals and determine the orientation of nm sized regions of the crystals.
 The associated publication can be found here (add hyperlink at some point).
-These functions can be used to first extract meaningful data from raw diffraction patterns and then perform unsupervised clustering to group regions of simmilar diffraction.
+These functions can be used to first extract meaningful data from raw diffraction patterns and then perform unsupervised clustering to group regions of similar diffraction.
 At some point I may convert these scripts over to python also.

 ### Dependencies
 Running these functions requires Matlab 2013A or later and the image processing and curve fitting toolboxes.